TChain: An n-tuple in multiple files

 mychain.Add(filename)

-Extending these slight examples to thousands of files is left as an exercise for the student.
+Extending these simple examples to thousands of files is left as an exercise for the student.

 Figure 70: https://xkcd.com/1579/ by Randall Munroe